AlecDulskis/pdsnd_github/README.md

 This project is practicing the use of GitHub and version control.
 It is also the final project in the Udacity Data program.

 ### Files used
+This project utilizes python and csv files from earlier in the course as outlined below.

 1. bikeshare.py
 2. chicago.csv
 3. new_york_city.csv